• Skip to primary navigation

 • Limited screen functionality without an iFIT subscription

-The NordicTrack X24 is a new high-inclining treadmill from the brand.
-It’s sleek, powerful, and has many features that make it a top-inclining treadmill.
+The NordicTrack X24 is a high-incline treadmill.
+It’s sleek, powerful, and features many attributes that make it a top-performing treadmill.
 The 40% incline and -6% decline are impressive and, of course, challenging.

 The 24” pivoting touchscreen is impressive and ideal for streaming iFIT’s library of trainer-led workouts.
 A subscription to iFIT gets you access to thousands of indoor and outdoor-filmed guided workouts and features like SmartAdjust and ActivePulse.
 These allow the X24 to adjust the speed and incline automatically based on your previous workouts or heart rate.